Wealth management

 10 great financial advice tips for efficient money management

-As wealth management specialists, we are often asked ‘Where and how do I start with my money?’ or told ‘I never seem to have money when I need it’.
-Understanding how to hold and manage our hard-earned wealth is key to ensuring that we always have funds to hand when we need them.
+As wealth management specialists, we are often asked, ‘Where and how do I start with my money?’ or told, ‘I never seem to have money when I need it’.
+Understanding how to hold and manage our hard-earned wealth is key to ensuring that we always have funds when needed.

 Understanding the basics of money management is the key to finding financial freedom.
-Broadly speaking, our funds fall into three main categories:
+Our funds fall into three main categories:

 - Short-term, hands-on money required for day-to-day expenses

-- An easily accessible ‘rainy day’ fund to cover unforeseen expenses, or nice-to-have things like holidays
+- An easily accessible ‘rainy day’ fund to cover unforeseen costs, or nice-to-have things like holidays

 So, if you would like to manage your money better, read on to find out our 10 top tips for efficient money management.